NotARoomba/SimpleFlightController/GUIDE.md

 #### Active Low

 **Active low** means the pin is "active" (doing its job) when the voltage is LOW (0V or close to ground), not when it's HIGH (3.3V or 5V).
 Think of it like a backwards switch—when you pull the pin to ground, that's when it triggers the function.
-Many reset pins work this way: pull the reset pin low to reset the chip, let it go high to run normally.
+Many reset pins work this way: pull the reset pin low to reset the chip, and let it go high to run normally.

 #### Open Drain